-This document and video will demonstrate how to use Falcon Device Control to monitor and manage USB devices to minimize the attack surface and risk of incidents.
+This document will outline how to use Falcon Device Control to create and enforce USB device policy in your environment to minimize the attack surface and risk of incidents.

 Device Control Policy Options